Evers calls for more education spending, $1 billion tax hike

 Evers faulted a previous juvenile justice overhaul package with focusing too much on closing the troubled Lincoln Hills juvenile prison north of Wausau, rather than taking a larger look at reforming the system.
 His latest plan would still close the current facility and replace it with smaller, regional prisons.
 Counties, rather than the state Department of Corrections, would have responsibility for juvenile offenders.

-The Evers budget is a starting point for Republicans who will now rewrite the plan over the next several months before passing its own version later this summer.
+The Evers budget is a starting point for Republicans who will now rewrite the plan over the next several months before passing their own version later this summer.

 This is the second budget that Evers, a Democrat, has delivered to a Republican-controlled Legislature.
 Two years ago nearly all of Evers’ proposed policy changes were removed before the Legislature passed a budget plan with nearly unanimous opposition from Democrats.
 Evers signed it anyway, after making numerous vetoes.